raphaelbabilonia/Chess-Tournament-Manager/CONTRIBUTING.md

 3. Address review feedback promptly
 4. Once approved, a maintainer will merge your PR

+## Branch Naming Convention

+Please follow these branch naming conventions:

+-  `feature/` - for new features
+-  `bugfix/` - for bug fixes
+-  `docs/` - for documentation updates
+-  `test/` - for test additions or updates
+-  `refactor/` - for code refactoring

+Example: `feature/add-swiss-pairing-algorithm`

+## Commit Message Guidelines

+Follow these guidelines for commit messages:

+-  Use the present tense ("Add feature" not "Added feature")
+-  Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+-  Limit the first line to 72 characters or less
+-  Reference issues and pull requests liberally after the first line

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the project's [GNU General Public License v3.0](LICENSE).

 ---

 Thank you for contributing to the Chess Tournament Manager project!
+If you have any questions, feel free to open an issue for discussion.